 If you need an interpreter please let us know and we will arrange to have one present.

 We need one piece of photographic ID (i.e. copy of Passport or Driving Licence).
 We also need you to provide us with 2 pieces of official mail with your name and address on them (i.e. utility bill, Benefit Agency letter, bank statement etc.).
 These prove you are living at your application address.

 If you have access to children we will need written confirmation from a solicitor or your ex-partner.

 If you are pregnant you must provide proof of your pregnancy and expected due date.

 All supporting documents can be handed into the office or emailed to email@example.com with your name and address as the subject header.
 If you are unable to provide any of the above information please contact us at the office to discuss.

 If you or a member of your family suffers from a medical condition which is made worse by your current housing circumstances, you might be eligible for medical points.
 You will need to complete an additional form explaining why your current property is unsuitable.
 Medical points are assessed once you have provided all the necessary supporting paperwork.
 We will contact you to discuss your situation before the assessment.

-If you are homeless you should visit South Lanarkshire Council.
+If you are homeless you should contact South Lanarkshire Council.
 They will assess your situation and if they decide that your application should be dealt with under the homeless legislation they may offer you temporary accommodation.
 They may also pass your details to us and ask us to re-house you as a homeless applicant.

 The West Whitlawburn area is covered by CCTV which is monitored by our Concierge team.
 The team provide support to tenants 24 hours a day, 365 days a year.
 The Concierge team also operate our Housing Alarm service.
 We can install housing alarms to any of our properties.

-West Whitlawburn is close to local shops and to schools.
+West Whitlawburn is close to local shops and schools.
 More information on our neighbourhood can be found on the government’s Scottish Neighbourhood Statistics website.